klmnden/azure-docs.tr-tr/articles/cognitive-services/Face/Face-API-How-to-Topics/how-to-use-large-scale.md

 }
 ```

-LargeFaceList için geçiş yaparken, aşağıdaki duruma gelir:
+LargeFaceList için geçiş sırasında aşağıdakiler olur:

 ```CSharp
 // Create a LargeFaceList.